sifzerda/fmap/README.md

 # Project Status <a name="project-status"></a>

-This project is substantially complete, with minor formalization that still needs to be done throughout site.
+This project is substantially complete, with minor formalization and addition of content that still needs to be done throughout site.

 # To Do <a name="to-do"></a>